prasadanair/ddd-with-cosmosdb/README.md

 # Domain Driven Design (DDD) with Cosmos DB

-This repository aims to provide documentation and a working example for the following:
+This repository aims to provide documentation and working examples for the following.

 1. Domain Driven Design techniques
 2. NoSQL data modeling with DDD